MicrosoftDocs/azure-docs/articles/multi-factor-authentication/multi-factor-authentication-end-user-manage-settings.md

 ##App passwords are not working
 First, make sure that you have entered the app password correctly.
 If it is still not working try signing-in and [create a new app password](multi-factor-authentication-end-user-app-passwords.md).
 If this does not work, contact your administrator and have them [delete your existing app passwords](multi-factor-authentication-manage-users-and-devices.md#delete-users-existing-app-passwords) and then create a new one and use that one.

-##How do I clean up Azure Authenticator from my old device and move to a new one?
+##How do I clean up Microsoft Authenticator from my old device and move to a new one?
 When you uninstall the app from your device or reflash the device, it does not remove the activation on the back end.
-You should use the steps outlined in [moving to a new device.](multi-factor-authentication-azure-authenticator.md#how-to-move-to-the-new-azure-authenticator-app).
+You should use the steps outlined in [moving to a new device.](multi-factor-authentication-microsoft-authenticator.md#how-to-move-to-the-new-azure-authenticator-app).

 ##I didn't find an answer to my problem
 If didn't find an answer to your problem on this page, you can post a question on the [Azure AD Forums](https://social.msdn.microsoft.com/forums/azure/home?forum=WindowsAzureAD), [Search the Microsoft Knowledge Base (KB)](https://www.microsoft.com/en-us/Search/result.aspx?q=azure%20active%20directory%20connect&form=mssupport) or [contact support](https://support.microsoft.com/en-us).